 Having a sibling with cancer can be emotionally draining.
 It's important that your other children feel they can have a break from their sibling's cancer and treatment.
 For example, you can encourage them to spend time at a friend or neighbour's house.

 Some organisations such as Child Cancer Foundation, Leukaemia & Blood Cancer and CanTeen also provide programmes for siblings of children with cancer.

 Talk with their school

 It might help to let your other children's school or teachers know what is going on for them so they can provide additional support.
 This is also helpful if they are developing behavioural or academic difficulties.

-While there are many challenges for siblings of cancer patients, research has shown that there can be some positive effects as well.1
+While there are many challenges for siblings of cancer patients, research has shown that there can be some good things that can happen as well.1